mswartz2/seniorDesign/Semester 2/status/status3.md

 Yikai:

     - Worked on enhancement of the event filtering page.
     - Fixed the city selection dropdown list.
 Before, there were duplicates, but she found a way to remove the repeating ones, and now they are also ordered from a to z.
     - Created the filtering box.
 Used the boostrap column to acheive this.

 Brent:

     - Found cleaner API with SendGrid as opposed to Mailjet.
-SendGrid also has helper libraries that will better implement some of the Email Library I was working on.
+SendGrid also has helper libraries that will better implement some of the Email Library he was working on.
     - Finnally got Hangfire working for everyone.
 Previously it would only work on Brent's laptop.
     - Brent found the StringTemplate library that should enable creating the emails content much more easily, quickly and in a cleaner way than using string concatenation.

 <b>Quantifiable  Metric Choosen: Hours worked</b>